felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 in your notes, and that's ok.
 That means your initial selection was relevant!

-See in the image below the quotes identified by a bit of highlighter.
+You can see in the image below the quotes identified by a bit of highlighting.
 These are my Star Quotes.
 They will be included in my review of the book, which happens in the next step.